📅

 🏛️

-Trump's first executive order on January 20, 2025, immediately revived Schedule F, reclassifying tens of thousands of federal jobs outside normal civil-service protections.
-Career officials now face at-will firing for policy-influencing positions.
+Trump's first executive order January 20, 2025, immediately revived Schedule F reclassifying tens of thousands of federal jobs outside civil service protections, allowing at-will firing of career officials for policy-influencing positions based on political loyalty.

 5-10 min